John Michael Maisch: Philadelphia

 In 1866, after the war had ended, he opened a pharmacy at 1607 Ridge Avenue in Philadelphia, and joined the faculty of the Philadelphia College of Pharmacy.
 In 1867, he became professor of materia medica and botany at the College.
 Maisch sold his pharmacy in 1871, when he also became editor of the American Journal of Pharmacy, a position he held for 22 years.
 In 1871, he also received the degrees of Phar.M. and Phar.D. from the Maryland College of Pharmacy.
 From 1870 to 1881, he had charge of the chemical laboratory at the Philadelphia College of Pharmacy.
 He was very active in the American Pharmaceutical Association, and its permanent secretary from 1865 until his death, having charge of the editing of its annual volume of proceedings.
 He was also one of the committee of revision of the "U. S. Pharmacopœia."

 He actively sought legislation regulating pharmacists and pharmacies.
 After completing a survey in 1868 which showed almost a complete absence of such legislation, in 1869 he formulated a model law for state legislatures.
 By 1900 such laws could be found practically everywhere.

 He was elected to membership in the American Philosophical Society on January 18, 1884.
 His entreaties resulted in the founding of the Pennsylvania Pharmaceutical Association.

 He died at his home in Philadelphia on September 10, 1893.

 At his funeral, there were representatives from the Philadelphia College of Pharmacy; the Pennsylvania Pharmaceutical Association; Mt.
 Moriah Lodge, No. 155, F. and A. M.; Covenant Lodge, No. 114, I. O. O. F.; Cleomenes Senate, No. 14, Order of Sparta; Harmony Chapter, No. 52, Royal Arch Masons; Quaker City Lodge, No. 116, A. O. U. W.; and Deutsche Pionier Verein.
-Interment was had at Chelton Hills, and the body was cremated.
+Interment was at Chelton Hills, and the body was cremated.

 In 1859, he married Charlotte Justine Kuhl, a niece of Heinrich Kuhl.
 A widow, five sons and two daughters survived him.